mutagen-io/mutagen/README.md

   completed file staging.
 - Mutagen identifies changes to file contents rather than just modification times.
-- On systems that support recursive file monitoring (Windows and macOS), Mutagen effeciently watches synchronization roots for changes.
-Other systems currently use regular and efficient polling out of a desire to support very large directory hierarchies that might exhaust watch and file descriptors, but support for watching small directories on these systems isn't ruled out.
+- On systems that support recursive filesystem watching (macOS and Windows), Mutagen effeciently watches synchronization roots for changes.
+Other systems currently use regular and efficient polling out of a desire to support very large directory hierarchies that might exhaust watch and file descriptors.
 - Mutagen is agnostic of the transport to endpoints - all it requires is a byte stream to each endpoint.
 Support is currently built-in for local and SSH-based synchronization, but support for other remote types can easily be added.
 As a